Remaking An Influential Cross Reference Visualization

 It seems others have had the same thought.
 I have seen visualizations which follow similar patterns—some a nearly literal copy, others entirely different in form but similar in content and complexity.

-Below is my remake using Tableau.
-Click the bars at the bottom to highlight a book.
+The image at the top of this post links to my interactive remake using Tableau.
+Click the bars at the bottom to highlight a book as shown here with Psalms.

-I felt Mr. Harrison’s original design needed no improvement other than to add interactivity where practical.
-Like the OpenBible.info visualizations, I am using R.A.
+I felt Mr. Harrison’s original design needed no improvement other than to add clickable highlighting and tooltips where practical.
+Like the OpenBible.info visualizations, I used R.A.
 Torrey’s Treasury of Scripture Knowledge to analyze over 340,000 connections.

 Handling that much data interactively has its challenges.
-Tableau can easily query it but cannot efficiently display it all at once.
+Tableau can easily query it but cannot efficiently display curved lines for every single verse connection.
 To address that issue, verse-by-verse connections are rolled up the chapter level, then filtered down to only show the most relevant connections.
 One other difference between this and Mr. Harrison’s original is the color choice.
 I colored each line by book rather than textual distance in order to enhance contrast when highlighting.

 Clicking through several books has led me to some very helpful insights about how this cross reference data set is put together and the impact it may have on applications which use it.
 Anyone who has seriously studied the book of Revelation knows it is filled end-to-end with symbols referencing the Old Testament.
 However, there aren’t many links to those books in this data.The Gospels, though they describe the fulfillments of many messianic prophecies, have few links to prophetic books.
 Why is that?